A general view of the algebraic semantics of \L ukasiewicz logic with product

-By general results in Universal Algebra, free MV(Riesz, PMV$^+$, FR$^+$)-algebras $k$-generated exists and they are the subalgebras of $([0,1])^{[0,1]^k}$ generated by the projection maps \cite{Gr}.
-Moreover, they are the Lindenbaum-Tarski algebras (i.e. equivalence classes of formulas) of the corresponding logic.
+By general results in Universal Algebra, free MV(Riesz, PMV$^+$, FR)-algebra $k$-generated exists and it is the subalgebra of $([0,1])^{[0,1]^k}$ generated by the projection maps \cite{Gr}.
+Moreover, in each case, such free algebras are the Lindenbaum-Tarski algebras (i.e. equivalence classes of formulas) of the corresponding logics.

-More specifically, McNaughton's theorem \cite{McN} states that the free $k$-generated MV-algebra is (up to isomorphism) the algebra of functions from $[0,1]^k$ to $[0,1]$ that are piecewise linear with integer coefficients.
+More specifically, McNaughton's theorem \cite{McN} states that the free $k$-generated MV-algebra is (up to isomorphism) the algebra of continuous functions from $[0,1]^k$ to $[0,1]$ that are piecewise linear with integer coefficients.
 In other words, any element of the Lindenbaum-Tarski algebra is a continuous function and there are finitely many affine linear functions such that in any point of the domain, it coincides with one of them.
 A similar result holds for Riesz MV-algebras \cite[Theorem 11]{LeuRMV}.
 In this case the free object is the algebra of functions which are piecewise linear with \emph{real} coefficients.
 In what follows we will denote the free $k$-generated MV-algebra by $Free (k)$, while $Free_R (k)$ denotes the free $k$-generated Riesz MV-algebra.
-In the case of PMV$^+$-algebras and FR$^+$-algebra the characterization of the free object in terms of piecewise functions is still open in the general case, and it is related to the long-standing Pierce Birkhoff conjecture \cite{LLfMV}.\\
+In the case of PMV$^+$-algebras and FR-algebras the characterization of the free object in terms of piecewise functions is an open problem and it is related to the long-standing Pierce--Birkhoff conjecture \cite{LLfMV}.\\